QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 \right)
 $$

-where rows, from top to down, correspondes to growth, stagnation and collapse.
+where rows, from top to down, correspond to growth, stagnation, and collapse.

 In this exercise,